Ucheldre Centre: Architecture

 Formerly, it was the chapel building of Holyhead's Bon Sauveur order of nuns convent.
-The main hall of the Centre, with its imposing height and arched roof, was designed by Professor R M Butler, of Dublin, a leading architect of his day, responsible for many public buildings in Ireland.
+The main hall of the centre, with its imposing height and arched roof, was designed by Professor R M Butler, of Dublin, a leading architect of his day, responsible for many public buildings in Ireland.
 The building is in a modernized Romanesque style, with a tall square tower, making great use of green local stone.
 It was saved from demolition in 1988 by a group of local residents to be used in its current guise.

 Community Centre

 The Ucheldre Centre is a community effort to provide those who live in and visit Holyhead, and nearby parts of north-west Wales, with a centre for arts events, exhibitions, and other community activities of an educational and cultural kind.
 Before its inauguration, Holyhead had no venue for such events.
 As a performance space, it seats up to 200.
 Extensions have been added at the back and sides, to provide room for a gallery, restaurant, and other facilities.
 The grounds have been landscaped, and contain an amphitheatre for theatrical events, and sculptures by local artists.
-The main hall also doubles up as a cinema, showing mainstream and less well-known films, on the Centre's film nights.
+The main hall also doubles up as a cinema, showing mainstream and less well-known films, on the centre's film nights.

-Famous Visitors
+Exhibitions and awards

-The Centre has regular exhibitions that have included art by such artists as Kyffin Williams.
+The centre has regular exhibitions that have included art by such artists as Kyffin Williams.
 It has also received the Prince of Wales Award, amongst other honours.